Your Married Name Options

-- You can change your surname to your spouse’s surname.
-This is still the favourite in traditional relationships with around 80% of brides still going down this path .
+- Either spouse may change their surname to their spouse’s surname.
+This is still the most popular choice in traditional relationships with around 80% of brides still going down this path.

 - You can use a combination of your married and former names.
 Professionally you may want to retain your current name, especially if you've forged a career in this name.
-Personally you may chose to update your passport and drivers license to have the same surname as your partner.
-Just ensure your personal documents and ID are consistently under the one name or you may experience issues when you need to prove your identity.
+Personally you may choose to update your passport and driver's license to have the same surname as your partner.
+Just ensure your personal documents and ID are consistently under one name or you may experience issues when you need to prove your identity.

-A double barrelled surname (or joint name) is where you take your spouse’s surname and add it to your own surname in any order (ie: Jones-Smith).
-The names can be hyphenated or spaced and can be arranged in any order.
-Most Canadian organizations, including the passports office, allow a double barrelled surname on presentation of a marriage certificate.
+A double-barrelled surname (or joint name) is where you take your spouse’s surname and add it to your own surname in any order (ie: Jones-Smith).
+The names can separated by either a space or hyphen and can be arranged in any order.
+Most Canadian organizations, including the passports office, allow a double-barrelled surname on the presentation of a marriage certificate.

-BC Care Cards do not allow double barrelled surnames after marriage.
-If you chose to take a double barrelled surname we recommend applying for a legal name change.
-If both spouse's want a double barrelled surname only one person needs to apply for a legal name change before arranging their marriage licence.
+BC Care Cards and BC driver licenses do not allow double-barrelled surnames after marriage.
+If you chose to take a double-barrelled surname in BC you will need to apply for a legal name change.
+If both spouses want a double-barrelled surname then only one spouse needs to apply for a legal name change before arranging their marriage licence.
 Once you are married the other spouse can use the marriage certificate to assume the other's surname.